 • Veggie pastries and vegetable flavors

-The number of people following a veggie diet continues to increase and the global pastry industry sees an opportunity to satisfy this new and demanding customer looking for veggie pastry alternatives.
-Avoiding poor quality vegetable fats (vegetable preparations), there are proposals in which traditional butter is replaced by nut butters such as walnuts, hazelnuts or almonds; eggs are replaced by flaxseed, or coconut cream or vegetable milks are used instead of cream and milk.
-From there, and in veggie cakes or not, the vegetable trend expands and plays with all kinds of vegetable flavors such as fruit, zucchini or pumpkin; and with aromas and decorations of botanical and herbal origin such as rosemary, thyme, roses, marshmallow or elderflower.
+The number of people following a veggie diet continues to increase and the world confectionery industry sees in it the opportunity to satisfy this new and demanding customer who is looking for veggie confectionery alternatives.
+Avoiding poor quality vegetable fats (vegetable preparations), proposals are emerging in which traditional butter is replaced by nut butters such as walnuts, hazelnuts or almonds; eggs are replaced by flaxseed, or coconut cream or vegetable milks are used instead of cream and milk.
+From there, and in veggie and non-veggie cakes, the vegetable trend expands and plays with all kinds of vegetable flavors such as fruit, zucchini or pumpkin; and with aromas and decorations of botanical and herbal origin such as rosemary, thyme, roses, marshmallow or elderflower.
 In short, it is all about seducing the senses of the vegetable-loving customer with quality ingredients.

 • Pandan, a new ingredient from Japan

 The rise of Japanese gastronomy continues and its influence in our pastries is already a reality with ingredients such as green tea and matcha tea widely implemented in European and American pastries.
-Although more timidly, fruits such as yuzu (from the citrus family) or beverages such as Japanese whiskey or sake are gradually beginning to be used in our confectionery.
-And new, much more complex Asian flavors are on the way.
-This is the case of pandan or pandanus, a plant whose leaves are used both to wrap meats or fish for flavoring, as well as to naturally provide an intense green color and give a peculiar vanilla flavor to desserts and beverages.
+Although more timidly, fruits such as yuzu (from the citrus family) or beverages such as Japanese whiskey or sake are gradually beginning to be used in our pastries.
+And new, much more complex Asian flavors are about to arrive.
+This is the case of pandan or pandanus, a plant whose leaves are used both to wrap meat or fish for flavoring, as well as to naturally provide an intense green color and give a peculiar vanilla flavor to desserts and beverages.

 • Inulin, the vegetable fiber that provides creaminess

 This is a type of fiber naturally present in many vegetables, cereals and fruits, although its powdered variety is mainly extracted from chicory.
-It has a light sweetening power and a neutral flavor.
-With the use of inulin we achieve a good creaminess without having to exceed the amounts of fat and sugar .
+It has a slight sweetening power and a neutral flavor.
+With the use of inulin , we achieve a good creaminess without having to exceed the amounts of fat and sugar.
 This ingredient is an example of food R&D&I. Thanks to research, it has been possible to demonstrate the great water retention capacity of inulin and its practical applications in confectionery.

 • Cutting-edge pastry designs thanks to laser technology

-3D pastries with their impossible customized designs is an innovative trend that also requires cutting-edge technology to make it a reality.
-3D printers and laser technology applied to gastronomy are no longer science fiction, and are a good alternative for catering companies that can thus take the customization of their sweet creations to the extreme for any celebration with mass production.
-Whether to make cakes with ingenious geometric shapes that look like something out of Gaudi’s studio, or with intricate text and engraved patterns, the laser allows us to go beyond what our imagination allows.
-The Spanish company Cocuus has designed the Laser Glow specifically for food applications and allows working in both 2D and 3D.
+3D pastries with their impossible personalized designs is an innovative trend that also requires cutting-edge technology to make it a reality.
+3D printers and laser technology applied to gastronomy are no longer science fiction, and are a good alternative for catering companies that can thus take to the extreme the customization of their sweet creations for any celebration, carrying out a massive production.
+Whether to make cakes with ingenious geometric shapes that look like something out of Gaudi’s studio, or with complicated texts and engraved prints, the laser allows us to go beyond what our imagination allows us.
+The Spanish company Cocuus has designed the Laser Glow specifically for use on foodstuffs and allows us to work in both 2D and 3D.

 New business models in professional bakery